rdsea/sys4bigml/tutorials/MLServing/README.md

 * [Docker PredictionIO](http://predictionio.apache.org/install/install-docker/)
 * [PredictionIO library](https://pypi.org/project/PredictionIO/)

+## Models under Testing
+Withing this tutorial, we introduce 2 ML linear [models](https://version.aalto.fi/gitlab/sys4bigml/cs-e4660/-/tree/tri_tutorial/tutorials/MLServing) which are Linear regression, one uses stochastic gradient descent (SGD) and the other uses BFGS algorithm.
+Our practices currently are applied on a sample data [BTS dataset](https://version.aalto.fi/gitlab/bigdataplatforms/cs-e4640/-/tree/master/data%2Fbts) introduced in [Big Data Platforms - CS-E4640](https://version.aalto.fi/gitlab/bigdataplatforms/cs-e4640).
+Both mentioned models are used to predict the time that the next alarm happen at the specific station based on the previous alarm events.

+Note: Inside the sample test, the `event_time` has been converted to unix timestamp.

+At first, we will deploy the first model using SGD to see how well the performance that we got while tuning and update model's parameters at the runtime.
+Then we train the second model which slightly improves accuracy and may be more efficient for low-end resources.

 ## Setup Server cluster
 We first start a cluster including a predictionIO server, a spark master, a spark worker and an elasticsearch service.